 It is fascinating how the history of video games tends to be skewed towards a USA-centric narrative.
 Still, to this day, it is relatively easy to come across articles – written by Italians of all people – that keep on mentioning the “console wars” in the 90s or the “great video game crash of 1983”, and yet, did not seem to have any particular effects on Europe.
 It is then interesting to talk about something so niche like the marketing of Sega in Italy, since it is something that barely gets mentioned and remembered.

 Back to Italy: in the 90s, if we were to reference Pinocchio, the country turned out to be Sega’s proverbial Land of Toys.
 It was the partnership with a smart and market-savvy Italian distributor that kick-started the love affair between Sega and Italians, but the alliance proved to be a less than wise choice in the long run.

 Before Sega started marketing home consoles, the company was reigning supreme in the arcades.
 Originally, the distribution of their coin-ops in Italy was handled by Elettronolo, a company based in Firenze (Florence) and managed by Tiziano Fagioli.
-News on that front are unfortunately pretty scarce.
+News on that front are, unfortunately, pretty scarce.

-From 1993 onwards it was handled by Tecnoplay, a company that was (and still is) based in San Marino, a microstate within Italian territory.
+From 1993 onwards it was handled by Tecnoplay, a company still to this day based in San Marino, a microstate within Italian territory.
 Its current CEO, Mauro Zaccaria, was kind enough to answer some of my questions, and he told me that his father Marino Zaccaria, the company’s founder, had been entertaining business relationships with many pezzonovanta involved in the games industry since the 70s.

 It’s through these connections that Tecnoplay initially got in touch with Mario Cotza, Managing Director and President of Sega of Europe’s Amusements division, fully dedicated to arcades.
 Cotza became the man behind SEGA’s strong bond with Tecnoplay, which by 1993 was already distributing slot machines and pinballs (by Sega Pinball, formerly Data East).